 - Spike plate designed to keep you on your toes

 - Upper doesn’t have the fine-tuning lacing of the Vazee Sigma or Showdown for a custom fit

-The 7-spike plate has traction on the track, but remains nimble enough for that responsive feel.
+The 7-spike plate has traction on the track, but remains nimble enough for a responsive feel.

 While it lacks the aggressive traction and ISO fit of the Showdown, it has a soft upper that keeps you securely in the shoe at nearly half the price.